 The Haven Tarp is designed to be mated with the Haven NetTent.
 Together they form a luxurious sized double wall shelter at a mere 32 ounces (.9 k).

-Most of the tarp / NetTent combos on the market today require the NetTent to be setup first, followed by the tarp.
-Typically the poles are inside of the NetTent, making them easy to bump into in the middle of the night.
+Most tarp / NetTent combos on the market today require the NetTent to be setup first, followed by the tarp.
+Typically the poles are placed inside of the NetTent, making them easy to bump into during the middle of the night.
 This kind of setup makes it impossible to keep your NetTent dry when setting up or taking down your shelter in the rain.

 The Haven Tarp / NetTent combo is designed so that the NetTent hangs from the tarp.
 This configuration allows the tarp to be setup first or taken down last under rainy conditions.
 Your NetTent will remain dry and safely secure in your pack.